grafana/plugin-tools/docusaurus/docs/publish-a-plugin/publish-or-update-a-plugin.md

 ### Can I submit plugins built with Toolkit?

-- The Toolkit is deprecated.
+- The @grafana/toolkit tool is deprecated.
 Please [migrate to `create-plugin`](../migration-guides/migrate-from-toolkit.mdx).
-In the future, we will reject submissions based on Toolkit as it becomes increasingly out-of-date.
+In the future, we will reject submissions based on @grafana/toolkit as it becomes increasingly out-of-date.

 ### Do plugin signatures expire?